Alorel/rollup-plugin-manifest-json/README.md

 Rollup plugin for generating a manifest.json.

-Overall it just copies over a json file and replaces any relative URLs with emitted asset links.
+Overall it just copies over a json file and replaces any relative URLs in icons and screenshots with emitted asset links.

 # Installation